-When we think film noir, we mostly think it is a genre, right?
+When we think of film noir, we mostly think about it is a genre, right?

 Well… this is trickier that one would think.

-A genre is normally defined as a code of narrational processes familiar to both the creator and the viewer.
-This is a first very important problem in defining film noir as a genre, since when these films were produced in the 1940s, no filmmaker ever set out to make a film noir and no spectator ever expected to see a film noir – because the concept of film noir didn’t even exist.
+A genre is typically defined as a code of narrational processes familiar to both the creator and the viewer.
+This is the first significant problem in defining film noir as a genre.
+When these films were produced in the 1940s, no filmmaker ever set out to make a film noir and no spectator ever expected to see a film noir – because the concept of film noir didn’t even exist.

-The term film noir (literally ‘black film’) was coined in France after WWII, when French critics first had the opportunity to see the films that had been produced in Hollywood during the war.
-They noticed a certain new feel to the crime movies of the time, which tended to be grittier, darker, more obsessive then before and to have all very unique common visuals.
-They called them film noir and the term became familiar in Europe throughout the 1950s, especially after Raymonde Borde and Etienne Chaumenton published their book-length study on the subject in 1955.
+The term film noir (literally ‘black film’) was coined in France after WWII when French critics first had the opportunity to see the films that had been produced in Hollywood during the war.
+They noticed a certain new feel to the crime movies of the time, which tended to be grittier, darker, more obsessive than before and to have all very unique communal visuals.
+They called them film noir, and the term became familiar in Europe throughout the 1950s, especially after Raymonde Borde and Etienne Chaumenton published their book-length study on the subject in 1955.
 At that time, almost no film noir was produced in Hollywood anymore.
-In fact the term film noir entered the common usage in Anglo-American film critique only in the 1960s/1970s with the surge of neonoir.
+In fact, the term film noir entered the common usage in Anglo-American film critique only in the 1960s/1970s with the surge of neonoir.

 So we have two problems here:

-The definition of film noir as a genre has also always been seen as problematic because of its association with 1940s Hollywood.
+The definition of film noir as a genre has also always been problematic because of its association with 1940s Hollywood.
 Genre tends to cross periods rather than been bound by them.
-A western film will be a western whether it is produced in 1910s or in 2010s, because the elements that characterise that genre are definite, recognizable and independent.
+A western film will be a western whether it is produced in the 1910s or the 2010s, because the elements that characterise that genre are definite, recognisable and independent.

 It has then being proposed that film noir could be considered a style.
 But this definition is problematic as well because it tends to be highly generalised, highlighting sets of features which are by no means specific to film noir.
-Even if we consider the body of characteristics that does made a film noir, these seems to be more a disparate series of stylistic marking – such as compositional imbalance or chiaroscuro lighting – which can be seen as noir when they occur in conjunction with sets of narrative and thematic conventions and narrational processes.
+Even if we consider the body of characteristics that do turn a film into a noir, these seem to be a generic series of stylistic marking.
+Elements such as compositional imbalance or chiaroscuro lighting can be seen as noir when they occur in conjunction with a specifically noir sets of narrative and thematic conventions.
 In isolation or even when combined together, they are not specific to film noir, nor to crime cinema, not even to the 1940s.

 What exactly is film noir then?
 This film form that was occasioned by a series of coincidences and historical circumstances in a particular part of the world, at a very specific time – what is it?